LeanerCloud/AutoSpotting/TECHNICAL_DETAILS.md

 temporary state you may still have on your running spot instances or to gracoiusly remove them from the group.

+This information is only visible from within your instances, so AutoSpotting won't have any visibility on it to take any action.

-There are existing third party tools which implement such a termination notification handler, such as [seespot](https://github.com/acksin/seespot).
+Fortunately, there are existing third party tools such as [seespot](https://github.com/acksin/seespot) which you can run yourself, implementing such a termination notification handler.

 This will need to be integrated into your user_data script, for more details you can read see the seespot tool's documentation.

+#### Pros ####

+- you have full control over what the instance can execute before being terminated

+#### Cons ####

+- requires some configuration changes on all your instances

+### CloudWatch events ###

+In addition, AWS also generates CloudWatch events for these termination notifications.
+AutoSpotting will automatically intercept these events and proactively tries to take some draining actions immediately.

+These actions consist in executing the termination lifecycle hooks, if present, or alternatively detaching the soon to be terminated instances from their AutoScaling group, which in turn will detach them from the load balancer configured on the group.
+This should be relatively graceful if you use connection draining on the load balancer.

+#### Pros ####

+- doesn'require any configuration changes
+- instances behind ELBs are detached automatically (or start to be drained) as soon as the imminent spot termination event is received.
+- if you already have lifecycle hooks they will be executed, but in this case we can't detach the instances, so you may need to do this from within the lifacycle hook logic.
+- this action can also be overridden on a per group basis using tags, if you need to.

+#### Cons ####

+- Less flexible, you will need to have lifecycle hooks if you need to run some complex logic when terminating the instances.
+- Currently only supported when using the CloudFormation installation method.

 ### Instances behind an ELB ###

 Instances behind an ELB can be graciously [removed](https://aws.amazon.com/blogs/aws/elb-connection-draining-remove-instances-from-service-with-care/) from the load balancer without losing connections.
-You should enable the connection draining feature, and then you just need to append a snippet to your user_data script, assuming your instances have enough IAM role permissions to remove themselves from the load balancer.
+You should enable the connection draining feature.

+As mentioned above, AutoSpotting will automatically detach them from the load balancer unless you have termination lifecycle hooks configured on your AutoScaling group.
+Note: this is currently only supported when AutoSpotting is installed using CloudFormation.

 ### ECS container hosts ###